APL People

 Sam Taylor [Postdoctoral Fellow – Advisor: Richard Petty]

-Sam received his masters and Ph.D. degrees from the University of Bath (UK) in 2025.
-He is in his first year at Ohio State on a postdoctoral fellowship funded by the Templeton World Charity Foundation.
+Sam received his masters and Ph.D. degrees from the University of Bath (UK).
+He is currently in his second year at Ohio State on a postdoctoral fellowship funded by the Templeton World Charity Foundation.
 His research focuses on values (particularly shared values and value similarity), attitude strength, and open-mindedness.
 His work has been published in journals such as Social Psychological and Personality Science, Royal Society Open Science, and the Journal of Clinical Pathology.
 He can be reached at taylor.4713@osu.edu

-Darcy Acevedo-Torres [Graduate Student – Advisor: Richard Petty]
+Darcy Acevedo-Torres [Graduate Student – Co-Advisors: Richard Petty and Steven Spencer]

 Darcy received her Bachelor of Arts degree in psychology from the University of Puerto Rico-Mayagüez in 2021.
-She completed her masters thesis in 2023 and is currently a fifth year graduate student in the social psychology doctoral program.
-She is currently working on understanding differences in outcomes between perceived and actual message elaboration, public reactions to protest actions, public reactions to the wealthy, and when exactly the ‘minimal groups’ paradigm works.
+She completed her masters thesis in 2023 and is currently a sixth year graduate student in the social psychology doctoral program.
+She is currently working on understanding public reactions to protest actions, public reactions to wealthy versus poor individuals, and when exactly the ‘minimal groups’ paradigm works.
 She can be reached at acevedo-torres.1@osu.edu

 Brett Burton [Graduate Student – Advisor: Richard Petty]

 Brett earned his BA in psychology at Gettysburg College in 2022.
 He completed his masters thesis in 2025 which examined the role of attitudinal conflict and extremity in predicting extreme belief endorsement.
-He is currently a third year graduate student in the social psychology doctoral program.
+He is currently a fourth year graduate student in the social psychology doctoral program.
 His research focuses on (1) extreme beliefs and attitudes (including conspiracy theories), (2) consumer extremism and persuasion, and (3) group dynamics and the effect of power and status.
 Much of his current work centers around the role of ambivalence in predicting extremity in belief and behavioral outcomes.
 Brett can be reached at burton.702@osu.edu.
+To apply for an RA position with Brett, click here.

-Angela Wang [Graduate Student – Advisor: Steven Spencer]
+Angela Su [Graduate Student – Advisor: Steven Spencer]

 Allie Woodard [Graduate Student — Advisor: Duane Wegener]